 Check everything is working properly

-If the washing machines on the blink or the kettle takes ages to boil then it’s got to go!
-It’s the same when you take a look at your business – if something isn’t working for you then now is the time to get rid of it or to make the changes that are needed in order to get it working again.
-Take a look at your website – is it up to date and is it getting you the hits you need?
-Review your social media – are you engaging with your customers enough and getting regular new followers?
 The business world moves fast and it?s vital to make sure that what worked for you a year ago is still working for you today.
 Ask yourself if it can be fixed or if it needs to go completely.
 Getting rid of the elements of your business that are no longer working for you gives you room and time to implement new processes that will help and support you.

 Dust off your skills

 These jobs are ideal to do in your quiet periods, or even when you have the children at home for school holidays, as you can still feel productive and get stuff done without feeling like you are working so much.
-Great if you are joining in with our #MumsTakeOnBusiness campaign.
 If you get stuck on any of it and think a fresh pair of eyes would help, just one session could give you the support you need.
-Book a free call to find out how.
+Get in touch to find out how.
 Just don?t ask me to help with the actual spring cleaning!

 Follow us on Facebook for more tips, advice and support for women in business.